dgroomes/my-software/java/java-body-omitter/README.md

 * [ ] Consider a Kotlin body omitter.
 Would this just be a superset of java-body-omitter because a Kotlin parsing library must already tolerate Java right?
 I guess most libraries are Java, so I might not do this.
 But if it's easy I want to do it.
-* [ ] Test cases.
+* [x] DONE Test cases.
 This will help me a go little faster because I especially want to run with breakpoints and just discover the javaparser API.